 - is a material-dependent constant; for silicon .

-The structure of the expression carries the physics.
-The exponential Boltzmann factor is the probability that thermal energy is enough to break a bond and create a pair — it is the dominant, ferociously temperature-sensitive term.
-The prefactor comes from how many quantum states are available for the carriers to occupy and varies slowly by comparison.
-The exponent uses rather than because each generation event makes a pair, so the activation energy is effectively shared between the electron and the hole.
+The exponential Boltzmann factor is the probability that thermal energy is enough to break a bond and create a pair.
+It dominates, and it’s wildly temperature-sensitive.
+The prefactor counts how many quantum states the carriers can occupy and varies slowly by comparison.
+The exponent uses rather than because each generation event makes a pair, so the activation energy is split between the electron and the hole.

 Worked example: silicon at room temperature